edujbarrios/My-TFG-Logbook/docs/1. Documentation Overview/1. intro.md

 Explore the sidebar to navigate through the different sections of my research, where I've outlined each phase with meticulous detail.

-IThanks in advance to the team of Universidad de La Laguna, specifically the guidance and mentorship provided by [Silvia Alayón](https://portalciencia.ull.es/investigadores/81845/detalle) and [Jorge Hernández](https://portalciencia.ull.es/investigadores/152342/detalle), for their invaluable support in this project.
+Thanks in advance to the team of Universidad de La Laguna, specifically the guidance and mentorship provided by [Silvia Alayón](https://portalciencia.ull.es/investigadores/81845/detalle) and [Jorge Hernández](https://portalciencia.ull.es/investigadores/152342/detalle), for their invaluable support in this project.
 Thanks as well to all the dedicated researchers, doctors, and professionals involved in the development of this work.